Melancholia (2011 film): Critical response

 Kim Skotte of Politiken compared the film with the director's previous work: "There are images—many images—in Melancholia which underline that Lars von Trier is a unique film storyteller...
 The choice of material and treatment of it underlines Lars von Trier's originality...
 Through its material and look, Melancholia creates rifts, but unlike Antichrist I don't feel that there is a fence pole in the rift which is smashed directly down into the meat.
-You sit on your seat in the cinema and mildly marveled go along in the end of the world."Berlingske's Ebbe Iversen wrote about the film: "It is big, it is enigmatic, and now and then rather irritating.
+You sit on your seat in the cinema and mildly marveled go along in the end of the world."

+Berlingskes Ebbe Iversen wrote about the film: "It is big, it is enigmatic, and now and then rather irritating.
 But it is also a visionary work, which makes a gigantic impression.
 From time to time the film moves on the edge of kitsch, but with Justine played by Kirsten Dunst and Claire played by Charlotte Gainsbourg as the leading characters, Melancholia is a bold, uneven, unruly and completely unforgettable film."

 Steven Loeb of Southampton Patch wrote: "This film has brought the best out of von Trier, as well as his star.
 Dunst is so good in this film, playing a character unlike any other she has ever attempted, that she won the award for Best Actress at the Cannes Film Festival this past May.
 Even if the film itself were not the incredible work of art that it is, Dunst's performance alone would be incentive enough to recommend it."